 Let’s start with the man’s best friend, who is the dog 狗 (Gau2).
 If you’re a dog lover, you are surely wondering what it is like to live with dogs in Hong Kong.
 Dogs are one of the common pets that people have.
 In fact, when deciding to have a dog, it’s good to adopt one, not buy one.
 But living with dogs in Hong Kong can be challenging.

 For starters, we have small apartments.
 If you have been following Cantonese blogs for a while now, you already know that houses in Hong Kong are really expensive, so they prefer to rent small apartments that are not too ideal for dogs.
-In Hong Kong, dogs are prohibited from public transportations.
-Some places in Hong Kong are dog-friendly, but the fact that you can't put them on public transportations means you should have your own private car or taxi.
+In Hong Kong, dogs are prohibited from public transportation.
+Some places in Hong Kong are dog-friendly, but the fact that you can’t put them on public transportation means you should have your own private car or taxi.

 Some buildings also don’t allow you to have dogs or any other pets.
 This is another challenge too.
 So before you have a dog, make sure that your building allows dogs.
 As a dog owner in a place where not everybody is fond of dogs, beware of the food found in the streets.
 Don’t let your dog lick it because it might be poisoned.

 In the end, dogs in Hong Kong are for those who have the means to shelter and take care of them.
 If you know that the dog will just suffer and have a hard time living with you, then it might not be a good idea to have a dog for now.